 The active optics stars, which are also used for guiding, are automatically selected by the Telescope Control System, and users in general do not have to worry about finding them.
 For some specific cases, i.e. large offsets to the sky from a crowded field, users might wish to keep the same guide star.
 It is recommended in such a case that they select it by themselves and explicitly indicate its position in one or more (dedicated) Finding Charts, and refer to its use in the text of the README information.
-Appropriate magnitude for guiding stars range from R = 11-14.
+Appropriate magnitude for guiding stars range from R = 9-11, with 12-13 magnitude in good conditions.
 This guide star has to be within a radius of up to 15' (arcminutes) from the centre of the field (field of view of a unit telescope).
 It is recommended to draw a circle on the guide star finding chart to show it lies within this 30' circle.